JanHerca/urantiapedia/output/wikijs/en/article/Gard_Jameson/Good_and_Evil.md

 \*\*\*\*\*\*\*

 > **(TUB)** “By the time of the attainment of Paradise the ascending mortal’s capacity for identifying the self with true spirit values has become so enlarged as to result in the attainment of the perfection of the possession of **the light of life**.
 Such a perfected spirit personality becomes so wholly, divinely, and spiritually unified with the positive and supreme qualities of goodness, beauty, and truth that there remains no possibility that such a righteous spirit would cast any negative shadow of potential evil when exposed to the searching luminosity of the divine light of the infinite Rulers of Paradise.
-In all such spirit personalities, goodness is no longer partial, contrastive, and comparative; it has become divinely complete and spiritually replete; it approaches the purity and perfection of the Supreme.” [[UB 132:2.9](/en/The_Urantia_Book/132#p2_9) ]
+In all such spirit personalities, goodness is no longer partial, contrastive, and comparative; it has become divinely complete and spiritually replete; it approaches the purity and perfection of the Supreme.” <a id="a162_830"></a>[[UB 132:2.9](/en/The_Urantia_Book/132#p2_9) ]

 \*\*\*